aws-amplify/aws-sdk-ios/README.md

 * `AWSLogLevelDebug` (This is the default.)
 * `AWSLogLevelVerbose`

+We recommend setting the log level to `None` before publishing to the Apple App Store.

 ##Sample Apps

 The AWS SDK for iOS includes sample apps that demonstrate common use cases.